gabrield03/cs163/docs/project-doc.md

 		- Heatmap of Energy Usage:
-			- I will create a heatmap that visualizes energy usage over time, with years on the x-axis and months on the y-axis.
-This will show patterns in energy consumption and any long-term trends that emerge over the years.
-Coupled with weather statistics, potentially providing evidence of climate-related shifts in energy usage.
+			- These heatmaps show energy usage over time (by month and year), with years on the x-axis and months on the y-axis.
+This shows patterns in energy consumption and any long-term trends that emerge over the years.
+Coupled with weather statistics, it can potentially provide evidence of climate-related shifts in energy usage.

 			| Average Energy Usage Heatmap (SJ - 95110)                              | Average Energy Usage Heatmap (SF - 94102)                              |
 			|:---------------------------------------------------------------------: | :---------------------------------------------------------------------:|